 On 27 March 2020, TPR published COVID-19 DB scheme funding and investment guidance for trustees

 which includes a reference to suspending CETV payments for up to three months where trustees feel it is in the best interests of scheme members.
 This guidance does not directly apply to the LGPS.
-Although, administering authorities may wish to use it when deciding whether to suspend the payment of CETVs.
+Although, administering authorities may have used it when deciding whether to suspend payment of CETVs.
 On 16 June 2020, TPR updated the guidance, removing references to suspending CETV payments.
 The guidance now simply refers schemes who need more time to pay a CETV to the normal rules on applying to TPR for an extension

 Should the TPR transfer warning letter be sent to LGPS members requesting CETVs?